It's Not Cricket (1937 film)

-It's Not Cricket is a 1937 British comedy film directed by Ralph Ince and starring Claude Hulbert, Henry Kendall, Betty Lynne and Clifford Heatherley.
-The film depicts a Frenchwoman married to a cricket-mad Englishman.

-It was shot as a quota quickie at Teddington Studios.
+It's Not Cricket is a lost 1937 British comedy film directed by Ralph Ince and starring Claude Hulbert, Henry Kendall, Betty Lynne and Clifford Heatherley.
+It was written by Kendall, and shot as a quota quickie at Teddington Studios.

+Preservation status

+The British Film Institute has classed It's Not Cricket as a lost film.
+Its National Archive holds a collection of ephemera but no film or video materials.

+Plot

+Yvonne is a Frenchwoman married to Henry, a cricket-mad Englishman.
+Not sharing his obsession, she feels neglected and flirts with Willie, his best friend.
+They run off to Paris together, but Willie soon regrets it.